 Lincoln Park is a popular neighbourhood in Chicago for locals and tourists alike.
-It is a serene neighbourhood full of natural areas, parks, and attractions that adults and children will enjoy.
+It is a serene neighbourhood with natural areas, parks, and attractions that adults and children will enjoy.
 Lincoln Park has a rich history and is one of the best areas of the city to visit.

 The Lincoln Park neighbourhood has multiple museums, preserved nature areas, and other free activities to explore.
-To help you make the most of your visit to Lincoln Park, we’ve explored the history of the neighbourhood and the most enjoyable attraction in the area.
+To help you make the most of your visit, we’ve explored the neighbourhood’s history and the most enjoyable attractions.

 History